dmkitui/lorem-ipsum/README.md

 And in your browser go to <http://localhost:3000/>

 ## Running the tests

-Tests are currently no tests
+There are currently no tests.

 ## Authors